anagainaru/anagainaru.github.io/_pages/research.md

 <h3> Scheduling (Tasks Associated with Experiments or Large Simulations, Speculative Scheduling) </h3>

-<sub>Designing and implementing novel computational models for large-scale resource management to accommodate stochastic and priority-focused tasks. </sub>
+<sub><i>Focus: Designing and implementing novel computational models for large-scale resource management to accommodate stochastic and priority-focused tasks </i></sub>

 The standard approach to HPC scheduling relies on reservation-based batch scheduling using priority queues and backfilling.
 While effective for traditional scientific applications, this model often leads to suboptimal performance for emerging classes of applications, particularly stochastic AI workflows and those in domains like neuroscience and bioinformatics, which prioritize productivity and exhibit unpredictable resource requirements.